-The West of Scotland European Forum (WOSEF) was set up in 2007.
+- The West of Scotland European Forum (WOSEF) was set up in 2007.
 Its purpose is to develop positive links between the communities of the region and the institutions of the European Union.
 In this task it follows on from the work previously undertaken by the West of Scotland European Consortium (WOSEC).
-In addition to the local authorities who are members of WOSEF, there are a number of other organisations in the region who participate in Forum activities.

-Covering a geographically diverse region stretching from the Southern Uplands to the Highlands and Islands, this varied territory covered by forum members includes the Clydeside conurbation, the City of Glasgow, and several important industrial areas.

-In 2019/20 the Forum continued to work within its "Smarter Working" framework that had been agreed in 2010.
-Work focused on 2 main issues - the delivery of the 2014-2020 Scottish EU funding programmes (including the South West Scotland Youth Employment Initiative) and proposed UK Shared Prosperity Fund which is intended to replace EU Structural Fund programmes in the UK following "Brexit".
+In addition to the local authorities who are members of WOSEF, there are a number of other organisations in the region who participate in Forum activities. - \ - Covering a geographically diverse region stretching from the Southern Uplands to the Highlands and Islands, this varied territory covered by forum members includes the Clydeside conurbation, the City of Glasgow, and several important industrial areas. - \ - In 2019/20 the Forum continued to work within its "Smarter Working" framework that had been agreed in 2010.
+Work focused on 2 main issues the delivery of the 2014-2020 Scottish EU funding programmes (including the South West Scotland Youth Employment Initiative) and proposed UK Shared Prosperity Fund which is intended to replace EU Structural Fund programmes in the UK following "Brexit".
 In carrying out these tasks the Forum continued its long standing collaboration with The Industrial Communities Alliance (ICA).
 It also cooperated closely with other Scottish stakeholders in promoting the opportunities provided to seek support from a number of European Territorial Cooperation programmes.

-In 2019/20 the Forum continued to operate in an environment of considerable policy uncertainty, notwithstanding the formal departure of the UK from the EU in January 2020.
+- In 2019/20 the Forum continued to operate in an environment of considerable policy uncertainty, notwithstanding the formal departure of the UK from the EU in January 2020.
 From that date until the end of December 2020 the UK is in a transition phase.
 This provides an element of continuity in respect of the arrangements for the delivery of existing EU funding programmes for the 2014-20 period.
-Very little progress was however made in 2019/20 by the UK Government in elaborating its proposals for the UK Shared Prosperity Fund and this will continue to be a priority issue for the Forum in 2020/21.

-The Forum continued its work on promoting the case for continuing Scottish/UK access to certain EU collaborative programmes in the 2021-27 EU funding period.

-The accounts have been prepared on a going concern basis.
-The Forum will however begin a review of its future role in 2020/21 in the light of the conclusion of the transition period referred to above and the terms of any agreement on the future relationship between the UK and the EU.

-In respect of its financial affairs, 2019/20 marked the second year in which the Forum sought to achieve a general balance in its budget having run down its accumulated reserves in a managed fashion over the preceding years.
-This objective was substantially met in 2019/20 and the maintenance of the balance will protect the organisation in light of the current economic climate.

-It should be noted that, towards the end of the financial year, the operation of the Forum was adversely impacted by COVID 19 pandemic and the consequent lockdown that was imposed in March 2020.
-This will also be a factor in the Forum's activities in 2020/21.
+Very little progress was however made in 2019/20 by the UK Government in elaborating its proposals for the UK Shared Prosperity Fund and this will continue to be a priority issue for the Forum in 2020/21. - \ - The Forum continued its work on promoting the case for continuing Scottish/UK access to certain EU collaborative programmes in the 2021-27 EU funding period. - \ - The accounts have been prepared on a going concern basis.
+The Forum will however begin a review of its future role in 2020/21 in the light of the conclusion of the transition period referred to above and the terms of any agreement on the future relationship between the UK and the EU. - \ - In respect of its financial affairs, 2019/20 marked the second year in which the Forum sought to achieve a general balance in its budget having run down its accumulated reserves in a managed fashion over the preceding years.
+This objective was substantially met in 2019/20 and the maintenance of the balance will protect the organisation in light of the current economic climate. - \ - It should be noted that, towards the end of the financial year, the operation of the Forum was adversely impacted by COVID 19 pandemic and the consequent lockdown that was imposed in March 2020.
+In particular the Forum meeting scheduled for 23rd March 2020 had to be cancelled at short notice and urgent items disposed of by written procedure.
+The extended period of lockdown will have an even greater impact on Forum activities in 2020/21.